data-team-uhn/passport-saml-example/README.md

 # passport-saml-example

-This node.js web application demonstrates SSO authentication provided by RIT's Shibboleth Server (https://shibboleth.main.ad.rit.edu/), using the `passport-saml` package.
+This node.js web application demonstrates SSO authentication provided by a SAML server (such as https://fs.uhn.ca/), using the `passport-saml` package.

 Config
 ======